Election Certification and Data

 Random Batch Audit Testing

 On Election Day six batches of ballots are randomly selected to again test to make sure the tabulation system is counting ballots correctly.
 The test is conducted the day after Election Day.
 When there is at least one countywide race on the ballot, a countywide race must be selected.
 The test results are documented and recorded.
-This video is from the second day of the process for for the February 13, 2024 Special Election.
+This video is from the second day of the process for for the August 6, 2024 Primary.

 Election Canvassing and Certification

 The day before election certification the Kitsap County Canvassing Board reviews ballots deemed to be signature no-matches, addresses ballot marking issues not resolved by elections workers and addresses other outstanding election issues.
 The election is certified the next day after the resolved ballot packets are opened and ballots tabulated.
-The videos below are the Canvassing Board Meetings of February 22 and 23 for the February 2024 Special Election.
+The videos below are the Canvassing Board Meetings of August 19 and 20 for the 2024 Primary.

 Recounts